Climbing Training

 • towel for wiping hands and face

 It is important to note that Dotcom Safari has a strict 15kg weight limit per porter for the main equipment bag, which includes the sleeping bag even if rented from them.
-The bag will be weighed before the climb, and if overweight, items will have to be removed and left at the hotel.
+The bag will be weighed before the climb, and if overweight, items will have to be removed and left at the hotel or an extra porter must be used.
 All rubbish must be carried off the mountain.

 Best time to Climb